Do you want to learn how to start a blog?

 Man, we’ve covered a LOT! – Now it’s time to ‘Show YOU the Money‘!

-Do you recall what I said in the beginning of this article?
+Do you recall what I said at the beginning of this article?

 “provide value to your readers, and everything else will follow – including the money.”